unitymakesus/tcf/wp-content/plugins/autodescription/readme.txt

 == Changelog ==

+= 4.0.7 =

+This follow-up update to 4.0.6 addresses an issue where the WooCommerce shop page was seen as an actual archive mistakenly.
+For that page, this issue caused your post-edit input, among other SEO data, to no longer be honored.

+= 4.0.6 =

+In this update, we addressed a few issues our amazing users helped investigate.
+With that, we implemented better bbPress title support, and fixed a bug regarding WooCommerce and term-ID collisions.

+We also increased the entropy for generating object caching keys, addressed some translation and RTL errors, and added [a few new filters](https://theseoframework.com/?p=3537).

 = 4.0.5 =

 In WordPress, we found various query endpoints that can be malformed to create broken pages.
 Backlinks to these pages can harm your site's ranking.
 In this update, we added advanced query protection, which you can enable via the robots meta settings.